 - In a deep bowl, combine bread crumbs, cornstarch, and coconut flakes.

-- In a small bowl, combine pina colada mix, powdered sugar, and rum.
+- In a small bowl, combine piña colada mix, powdered sugar, and rum.

 - Place additional cornstarch in a separate small bowl.

-- Heat oil to 375 degrees.
+- Heat oil to 375°F.

-- Coat the shrimp twice as follows:
+- Coat shrimp twice as follows:

 - First Coating: Cornstarch, then in the pina colada mix, then in bread crumb/coconut mixture.